jona-mid/capstone_glambie/readme.md

 ## Structure

+- Comment.pdf - two page comment
+- Reanalysis.pdf - detailed description of our renanalysis (also as html and ipynb)

 Inside the capstone_glambie folder there are:

 - **input/** – glambie original results, modified runs in regular and in adjusted format (glambie_runs_clean), input datasets and initial glacier mass data (based on Zemp et al., 2025)